JujuAdams/GoogleAnalytics4/README.md

-Test project to interact with Google Analytics' [Universal Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1).
+Test project to interact with Google Analytics' [v4 Protocol](https://developers.google.com/analytics/devguides/collection/protocol/ga4).
 Not meant to be used by anyone at any time, but might be informative to people sniffing around for GA solutions in GMS2.